Apply online at https://benefits.uc.pa.gov or call 1-888-313-7284.

 This is sometimes called a “wage investigation” or “wage contest” because you are asking the Department to investigate wages you believe are missing from your determination.

 You are able and available to work if you are mentally and physically capable of working.
-As long as you would be able to perform some sort of work in your home, if such work was offered to you, you should be able and available.
+As long as you would be able to perform some sort of work (including remote work), if such work was offered to you, you should be able and available.

 You do not need to be able to do your previous job or any particular type of work.
 The question is really whether you would be ready, willing and able to work, if work was made available to you.